Joseph Compton Castner: Career

 As brigadier general, he took command of the Ninth Infantry Brigade.
 In the quiet Anould and St. Die sectors, he gave the units of the brigade effective training for the big operations that were to follow.
 In the Battle of Saint-Mihiel, General Castner's brigade was at first in reserve with the Tenth Brigade in line.
 When passage of lines was made, he pushed his outpost lines up near to the Hindenburg Line.
 In the first phase of the Meuse-Argonne Offensive, his Brigade captured Cunel and drove the enemy from the Bois-de-la-Pultiere and the northwestern Bois-de-Foret.
 In the second phase of the Meuse-Argonne Offensive, Castner's brigade captured Aincreville, Clery-le-Grand, Clery-le-Petit, Bois de Babiemont, the Punchbowl, and Doulcon.
 Then the brigade forced the difficult crossing of the river Meuse and fighting northward captured in succession Dun-sur-Meuse, Milly-devant-Dun, Lion-devant-Dun, Cote St. Germain, Château de Charmois, Mouzay, and the Foret de Woevre.

 In appreciation for his services in the Meuse-Argonne Operation, Castner was awarded the Army Distinguished Service Medal, the citation for which reads:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Brigadier General Joseph Compton Castner, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. While in Command of the 9th Infantry Brigade, General Castner displayed conspicuous tenacity of purpose and a determination to overcome all obstacles.
 At the Bois des Rappes in the St. Mihiel salient and ensuing actions, his brigade effectively routed the enemy.
 The success of his command was in a large measure due to the splendid training and excellent leadership given it by the Commander.

 He was cited in the Fifth Division Orders.
 While his brigade formed part of the army of occupation, Castner took the course of instruction at the Army Center of Artillery Studies at Trier, Germany.

+From May 1926 - April 1929, Brig.
+Gen. Castner was the Commander, US Army Forces in China.

 Castner retired while commanding the Third Division in the Western States.